 Council services that support all major policy objectives and priorities as set out in the Council Plan are delivered using any number of a range of different resources.
+This document sets out the council's resources strategies in relation to financial management and control, workforce, asset management, the voluntary and community sector, contracts and procurement and technology.

 The key resources are: